marnelfr/back-to-symfony/README.md

 ## Maker bundle
 Installation: ``composer req maker --dev``
-Thanks to it, we can created a command using ``make:command app:talk-to-me`` for example where **app:talk-to-me** is the name of our command.
+Thanks to it, we can create a command using ``make:command app:talk-to-me`` for example where **app:talk-to-me** is the name of our command.